Choosing a Volunteer Abroad Organisation

 Hidden Volunteering Fees

 Furthermore, be sure to look out for hidden fees!
 Many organisations advertise low prices: “Volunteer for only $20 per week!”
 But when you read the fine print at the bottom of the page, there is more often than not a separate “admin fee” or “application fee” for $300 or more that is not part of that per-week price.
 Often there are also banking fees attached, or even more fees on top of that depending on the programme that are not advertised in that weekly fee!
 Also consider that if you pay $20 a week, what support do you receive in country, what resources are available, and what is your accommodation like?
-The local charity is unlikely to have enough funds to support international volunteers once in country; their precise funds are spent on the cause they champion.
+The local charity is unlikely to have enough funds to support international volunteers once in country; they spend the funds on the cause they champion.

 So don’t be fooled by the marketing ads– be sure you are getting the whole story before you apply.
 If you aren’t careful, the fees may even sneak up on you after you have filled out your application and are ready to book your trip – if you haven’t read the fine print, you may not know about the fees until you are asked to submit payment.